Location: 320 4th Ave W

 Diversity: Japanese, Native Americans; Wohleb

-|Olympia Oyster Company around 1924, photograph courtesy Washington State Historical Society||
+Olympia Oyster Company around 1924, photograph courtesy Washington State Historical Society

 Oyster House in 2012, photo by Deb Ross

 The oyster industry has been important in Olympia since early days.
-Originally cultivated and sold primarily by Native Americans, the industry became of larger economic significance after statehood, when both Native Americans and Euro-Americans were permitted to file and protect oyster claims.
+Originally harvested and sold primarily by Native Americans, the industry became of larger economic significance after statehood, when both Indigenous Americans and non-Indigenous Americans were permitted to file and protect oyster claims.
 Several oyster companies came into being around this time.
 The Olympia Oyster Company was at this location, adjacent to the J.J.
 Brenner Oyster Company.
 At first, the companies cultivated the tiny Olympia Oyster, which went into steep decline through pollution and overharvest.
 In about 1918, oyster hobbyist E.N.
 Steele and others introduced the Pacific Oyster to the area, which is the oyster variety now most commonly found here, although the Olympia oyster is staging a minor comeback.

 This building was designed in 1924 by architect Joseph Wohleb as a packing and storage facility for the Olympia Oyster Company.
 As can be seen from the photo at above left, other buildings associated with the company extended down a long wharf, which no longer exists.
 This is the only remaining building from Olympia’s oyster industry left in downtown Olympia.
 It is now the site of a popular seafood restaurant.
 The front part of the building burned in 2013 and was restored in 2014.